jsdealy/latin/miscellae/guideToLatinConversation.md

 Good-day, John — And
 you, Paul.

-Good-day, my good fel-
-low, good-clay my
-dear Cur; ul ion.
+Good-day, my good fellow, good-clay my dear Cur; ul ion.

 I am glad to see you